 - The Carnival in Emerson, Lake, and Palmer's "Karn Evil 9 (First Impression), parts I and II."
 Given that the song takes place after a nightmarish war between man and machine, the Carnival's wares (the remnants of the world before the war) would seem very unusual to the crowds.

 - How strange these things ( a silver spoon for Greed, a glass tainted with red for Gluttony, a clockwork doll for Sloth, four mirrors for Pride, a pair of scissors for Envy, a sword with poison on its blade for Lust, and a yet unknown object that is heavily implied to change forms for Wrath) are is up for everyone to judge, but in Vocaloid song-producer mothy's songs, Gallerian Marlon (sung by Kaito) strives to collect the 'Vessels of the Seven Deadly Sins'- so much, that he is nicknamed The Collector, apart from his first name sounding very similar to 'gallery'.

-- In Warhammer 40,000 a chaos god collects blood and skulls, which form a lake and a mountain, respectively.
+- Khorne, the Chaos God of war and bloodshed, collects blood and skulls, which form a lake and a mountain, respectively.note

 - The Sindarans in Talislanta have collecting as one of their hats.
 Most of them collect the things you'd expect - art, books, antiques, etc - but not all of them.
 A fandom suggestion list for "things for your Sindaran to collect" included "lint" and "other collectors' collections".